-When friends and family come in from out of town, Johnson’s sure to bring them by one of his favorite dining spots — Local Republic, McCray’s, Universal Joint, and Cosmo’s Original Little Italy Pizza — en route to a show at Aurora.
+When friends and family come in from out of town, Johnson’s sure to bring them by one of his favorite dining spots — Local Republic, McCray’s, Universal Joint, and Cosmo’s On Crogan — en route to a show at Aurora.
 Johnson loves the historic architecture, the quaint feel of the town square, and the surprised look on the faces of his out-of-town guests when he and his wife stop to say hello to people they actually know.

 This isn’t just happening in Lawrenceville.
 There’s a growing sense of downtown community amongst the neighbors, leaders, and business owners that comprise the County’s nearly one million residents.
 “We have 16 municipalities, and we have 16 sets of people that paid attention to making their little piece of the Gwinnett,” says Suwanee Assistant City Manager Denise Brinson.

 Brinson’s been a Gwinnett County resident since 1998, and doesn’t hesitate to say things about the County being “ripe for awesomeness.”

 Brinson’s faith in the people and potential in the County led her efforts to develop a new Town Center in Suwanee, literally from scratch.
 In developmental planning stages since 2000, the Town Center is now home to Suwanee’s City Hall, a 10-acre park, retail and office spaces, as well as townhomes and condominiums.